Attributed to Adriaen van Diest c.1700. Looking south from Richmond Hill, Petersham Common Woods can be seen on the left.

 The historic pastoral and recreational elements of Petersham Common Woods have featured in a romanticised way in several of the historic paintings of the famous view from Richmond Hill:

 The view as painted by Sir Joshua Reynolds (1788), for whom Wick House was built at the northernmost point of Petersham Common

 Wick House (centre) and The Wick (right), c 1800, by J.I Richards.
 The boundary of Petersham and Richmond parishes falls between these two houses.

-The view from the woodland as painted by JMW Turner (1819)
+The view as painted by JMW Turner (1819)

 Jasper Francis Cropsey, 1862

-By 2011, Royal Star & Garter Homes announced that the building could no longer serve the needs of its residents, and the building was sold for luxury residential development in 2013, includng a sympathetic restoration which was completed by 2017.
-More information here on the Star & Garter history.
+By 2011, Royal Star & Garter Homes announced that the building could no longer serve the needs of its dwindling number of residents, and it was sold for luxury residential development in 2013.
+A sympathetic restoration was completed in 2017.

 The almshouse (destroyed in 1953), with the Petersham Hotel on the left.

 The almshouses with the Star & Garter above.